 Needless to say, I was really rattled and, feeling enormously pregnant and overwhelmed, I definitely ended up crying in public:) Everything is now mostly fine other than the mess, but it makes me really wish we had found a Brooklyn apartment so we wouldn’t have to bring a newborn baby into this creaky old building with its mice, bursting pipes and roof nonsense.

 (The whole experience made me think of this hilarious Onion article.)

 For dinner last night, I craved comfort food (and, if I weren’t pregnant, a glass of wine the size of my head).
-So, Alex and I went out for cacio e pepe.
-That simple three-ingredient pasta (just Pecorino cheese, black pepper and spaghetti) always takes me right back to our Italian honeymoon.
-It’s the coziest dish to cheer you up, and it definitely did the trick.
+So, we went out for cacio e pepe.
+That simple three-ingredient pasta (just Pecorino cheese, black pepper and spaghetti) is cozy and cheerful, and it definitely did the trick.